concepts

 2. Algorithmic engagement optimization

 Reddit, Twitter/X, TikTok, YouTube, Facebook, Instagram, and LinkedIn all optimize their feeds for one primary metric: time on platform.
 Content that produces strong emotional reactions — outrage, fear, indignation — produces longer sessions.
 The algorithms learn this and serve more of it.
-This is well-documented in internal Meta and Twitter documents disclosed since 2021.
+This is documented in internal Meta research disclosed by Frances Haugen (the Facebook Papers, October 2021) and in Twitter’s own internal data reviewed during the Musk acquisition process (2022).

 You aren’t being shown what’s important.
 You’re being shown what works on you.